Bicycling in Great Smoky Mountains National Park

 The campground store located near the Cades Cove Campground rents bicycles in the summer and fall.
 Call 865-448-9034 for more information.

-So mark your calendars and save these week day mornings as a time for all the exhaust free, noise free, open road exercise and adventure that you can muster.
+So mark your calendars and save these Wednesdays for all the open road exercise and adventure that you can muster.

 Bicycling on Park Trails

 As a rule, bicycles are not allowed on park trails.
-On the other hand, bicyclists may enjoy four park trails while riding their bicycles.
+On the other hand, bicyclists may enjoy three park trails while riding their bicycles.

 Bicycling on Park Trails | Great Smoky Mountains National Park

-The four park trails that allow bicycles are Gatlinburg Trail in Tennessee, and the Oconaluftee River Trail, Deep Creek Trail, and Indian Trail in North Carolina.
+The three park trails that allow bicycles are Gatlinburg Trail in Tennessee, and the Oconaluftee River Trail, and the lower Deep Creek Trail in North Carolina.

 There are no mountain biking trails in the park.